mbellehumeur/OHIF-FHIR/README.md

 ### Using the side panel

 The first step is to subscribe to the hub for a specific topic.
-A FHIRcast topic is typically a user name.
+A FHIRcast topic is defeined by the hub and is  typically a user identifier.
 Take care to  change it from the default when using an open public test hub.
-If not, you may receive events from other subscribed users that have the same topic.
+If not, you may receive events from other subscribed users that are using the same default topic.

  ![sidepanel](/images/fhircast-side-panel.png)

  Once the subscription is successful, the other elements of the panel are enabled.
  The 'Get context' button queries the hub for the current context.
 A typical use case is to query the hub after start-up and redirect the viewer to the current study automatically.

  The 'Publish' button is enabled after you select an event to send fom the drop down list.
-The events from the lists are defined in the files in the testData directory.
+ The default events in the list are the IHE connectathon transactions required for the [IHE Integrated Reporting Application](https://profiles.ihe.net/RAD/IRA/index.html) profile.
  The publish button will send to the hub and the response will be displayed in the text area below.

 ### How to use the extension in your FHIRcast integration